kribesk/k8s-lab-setup/lab_report/36-coreos.md

 * No package manager used.
 CoreOS is designed to just provide its kernel to virtualized containers, so the native software set of the distribution is not supposed to be dynamically modified.
 * Uses rkt as built-in container runtime.
-This is a linux native container runtime developed by CoreOS team, which uses linux kernel instruments such as cgroups and namespaces instead of Docker approach (btw, it was used here previously too) [@coreos_rkt]
+This is a Linux native container runtime developed by CoreOS team, which uses Linux kernel instruments such as cgroups and namespaces instead of Docker approach (by the way, it was used here previously too) [@coreos_rkt]
 * Has a special built-in daemon etcd, which was described in *"Kubernetes"* section.
 Keeping short, it is a program which gets the configs from cluster-wide repo and can write to the shared cluster storage dynamically.
 Other than that, etcd is responsible for service discovery feature allowing other cluster members see and use the service running. [@coreos_etcd]